How Much Income is Needed for a $400,000 Mortgage

 How Much Do You Need to Make to Get a $400,000 Mortgage?

-Assuming a 30-year fixed-rate mortgage loan, a down payment of 7% (on a home priced at $430,000), and an interest rate of 7.00%, you would need to earn $130,000 per year to qualify for a $400,000 mortgage.
-Your estimated monthly mortgage payment of $3,494 would include property taxes and insurance, among other costs.
-This assumes that you don’t have any other significant debts — so let’s look more closely at how debt affects your mortgage situation.
+Assuming a 30-year fixed-rate mortgage loan, a down payment of 7% (on a home priced at $430,000, this would be $30,000), and an interest rate of 7%, you would need to earn at least $130,000 per year to qualify for a $400,000 mortgage.
+Your monthly principal and interest payment would be about $2,660.
+After factoring in property taxes, insurance, and private mortgage insurance, total monthly costs could range from roughly $3,250 to $3,500.
+This assumes you don’t have any other significant debts.
+Let’s look more closely at how debt affects your mortgage situation.

 First-time homebuyers can